verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 This tutorial was done on Linux VPS servers using Ubuntu 22.04 and 24.04

+**NOTE:** if you want a fully featured web server with email, I already have a separate tutorial on that at [https://github.com/verachell/tutorial-setup-linux-VPS-server-with-apache](https://github.com/verachell/tutorial-setup-linux-VPS-server-with-apache), but please be aware it takes a LOT more time to do (because of nameservers and email).
+I wouldn't recommend running your own email server as it is a lot of hassle if things go wrong.
+Also, be aware that not all hosting providers will allow you to open the ports necessary for email anyway.
+It's much easier instead to outsource email separately by using a third party email provider and pointing your domain's mail records to it.
+Alternatively, you can always direct users to send mail to an existing email account you already own.

 ## What and who is this tutorial designed for?
 This beginner tutorial is suitable for use with a Linux VPS server without setting up email.
 There are 2 main use cases this is designed for:

-**1. If you just want to do a quick tryout for a few hours super-cheap,** without actually requiring a domain and without having to spend ongoing amounts, I recommend an hourly computing provider such as DigitalOcean (US) or Clouding.io (EU) where you create a droplet.
-A cheap 1G RAM droplet with 10G disk space is all you need.
+**1. If you just want to do a quick tryout for a few hours super-cheap,** without actually requiring a domain and without having to spend ongoing amounts, I recommend an hourly computing provider such as DigitalOcean (US) or Clouding.io (EU).
+A cheap 1G RAM server with 10G disk space is all you need.
 Then follow the instructions in this tutorial.
 Afterwards, destroy (not suspend or stop, you need to actually destroy) your server to avoid being charged any further.

 or

 **2. If you want to set up a longer-term Linux VPS server** e.g. to create ongoing website(s) with zero, one or more domains, go for a cheap linux VPS provider.
 There are several providers which offer 1G RAM at or under $5 per month, which likely will work out cheaper long term than DigitalOcean - although not necessarily cheaper than Clouding.io.

-**NOTE:** if you want a fully featured web server with email, I already have a separate tutorial on that at [https://github.com/verachell/tutorial-setup-linux-VPS-server-with-apache](https://github.com/verachell/tutorial-setup-linux-VPS-server-with-apache), but please be aware it takes a LOT more time to do.
-I wouldn't recommend running your own email server as it is a lot of hassle if things go wrong.
-Also, be aware that not all hosting providers will allow you to open the ports necessary for email anyway.
-It's much easier instead to outsource email separately by using a third party email provider and pointing your domain's mail records to it.
-Alternatively, you can always direct users to send mail to an existing email account you already own.

 ## Step 0: Getting started
 **For the most part, everything in this tutorial is the same for both use cases.** Whenever there are differences between 1. the quick tryout at an hourly computing provider and 2. the traditional long term VPS server, **I will indicate what to do in which situation. **